netxms/netxms-doc/admin/appendix.rst

     - An SMTP server used for sending mail.
     - localhost
     - No
+  * - SNMP.Traps.AllowVarbindsConversion
+    - Allows/disallows conversion of SNMP trap OCTET STRING varbinds into hex strings if they contain non-printable characters.
+    - 1
+    - No
   * - SNMP.Discovery.SeparateProbeRequests
     - Use separate SNMP request for each test OID.
     - 0